masm11/tailf/README_en.md

 even if you can see them.

-You don't have to get root since the app do only things it can to without root.
+You don't have to get root since the app do only things it can without root.

 # Bugs

 Android Marshmallow has the critical bug, so I don't use FileObserver.
-The app watch a file once per 1sec.
+The app watches a file once per 1sec.

 # License